-In 2015 I had been selling on Amazon for several years and was starting to grow weary of the time and energy required by maintaining the busy retail arbitrage schedule I had been implementing in my business for several years.
-I knew I wanted to add a wholesale component to my business to relieve some
+Back in 2015, I had been selling on Amazon for several years and was starting to grow weary of the time and energy required by maintaining the busy retail arbitrage schedule I had been implementing in my business for several years.
+I knew I wanted to add a wholesale component to my business to relieve

 I’ll never forget when my very first wholesale order was delivered to my house… Of course, I had to take a picture – that’s me to the right standing in my garage with my first wholesale pallet order.
 It was the summer of 2015 and I was super excited about receiving my first wholesale order.